Bolivia election: EU calls for runoff vote as Morales dubbed victor | DW | 25.10.2019

 Morales declared winner

-President Evo Morales earlier declared himself the winner, with official results appearing to show him winning the first round outright.
+Earlier on Thursday, Morales declared himself the winner, with official results appearing to show him winning the first round outright.

 Anger over vote count delay